yashpinjarkar10/Pinescript-Agent/README.md

-Below is a sample README.md that details the project, its architecture, technologies, setup, and usage instructions.
-You can modify or expand this file as needed:

----

 # PineScript Agentic RAG

 PineScript Agentic RAG is a Retrieval-Augmented Generation (RAG) system built to help users interactively query and explore PineScript documentation.
 The project provides a Streamlit-based chat interface where users can ask questions about PineScript and receive dynamic, streaming responses powered by advanced AI models.
 The system leverages a custom PineScript expert agent that retrieves, processes, and summarizes documentation stored in a Supabase database.